jonsterling/math-translations/index.md

 title: Home
 ---

-This is a hypertext English translation of Bénabou's famous report *Problémes dans les topos*.
+This is a hypertext English translation of Bénabou's famous report *Problèmes dans les topos*.
 Errors in translation belong to me alone; I have also taken some liberties to ensure readability.